 "No question of it, it was just a mistake," Coulter said.

-Investigators have ruled out a suicide, and were trying to determine who directed the men to film in a restricted area of the tracks Saturday afternoon.
-They have interviewed witnesses who saw Plitt standing on the track even as the train's horn was blaring, Meadows said.
+Investigators have ruled out a suicide, and were trying to determine who directed the men to film without a permit in a restricted area of the tracks Saturday afternoon.
+They have interviewed witnesses who saw Plitt standing on the track even as the train's horn was blaring, Burbank police Sgt.
+Scott Meadows said.

-Plitt also went by the name Greg and was a well-known fitness model.
-The actor and West Point graduate has appeared on more than 200 magazine covers, Bravo's reality television shows "Work Out" and "Friends to Lovers" and NBC's daytime soap opera "Days of Our Lives," according to a website in Plitt's name.
+Plitt, a native of Baltimore who settled in Los Angeles more than 10 years ago, appeared on more than 200 magazine covers, Bravo's reality television shows "Work Out" and "Friends to Lovers" and NBC's daytime soap opera "Days of Our Lives," according to his personal website.